How To Add Legal Pages To Your WordPress Site

 Learn how to make your WordPress site or blog legally compliant and how to shortcut the process using legal page creation plugins …

-Is Your Website Compliant?
-What Legal Pages To Add To Your WordPress Site
+Making Your Website The Importance Of Having A Legally Compliant Website - Legal Pages To Add To Your Site

-New laws introduced in 2014 regulating how businesses promote advertising on their sites clearly state that if you promote anything on your website for commercial gain, you must follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the Better Business Bureau (BBB).
+New laws introduced in 2014 regulating how businesses promote advertising on their websites clearly state that if you plan to promote anything on your website for commercial gain, you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection agencies, such as the (US based) Better Business Bureau (BBB).
 Search online for information about “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-The new laws affect several business activities, including:
+The introduction of new laws has consequences for various business activities, including:

 • Retarget Marketing